skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

 An initial test file name of "&lt;output_prefix&gt;.csv" is defined, and the script checks whether this exists.
 If it does, a `while` loop increments a `file_number`, which is used to build alternative file names of the form "&lt;output_prefix&gt;-&lt;file_number&gt;.csv".
 The loop keeps counting until a file name that doesn't exist is found, at which point is is broken using the `break` command.
+Finally, the script prints out the name of the output file where the data is going to be written.

-Check to make sure this is working by running the script a couple of times and verifying that a new output file is produced each time.
+Check to make sure the modified script is working by running a couple of times and verifying that a new output file is produced each time.

 An even more logical thing to do would be to name the file with the date/time when the measurement is started, as instrument software often does.
 Unfortunately, the Pi doesn't have a "real time clock" (RTC) to keep track of the time while it's powered off, so getting a date/time in scripts is not reliable.